-Our aim continues to be the development of long term, stable relationships with our customers which also requires us to establish strong links with our suppliers to ensure that we deliver a consistent, high quality service.
+Our aim continues to be the development of long term, stable relationships with our customers which also requires us to establish strong links with our suppliers to ensure that we deliver a consistent, high-quality service.
 At the core of this is our continued commitment to Health and Safety issues.
-Our operatives and staff continue to embrace all changes required as pandemic regulations have been lifted and business returns back to some normality.
+Our operatives and staff continue to aim delivering the most effective and best quality services.